Skip to main content

 Drug interactions to consider when taking prednisone for bronchitis

-- NSAIDs: Drugs like ibuprofen, aspirin, and other NSAIDs may increase the risk of stomach problems, such as ulcers or bleeding when taken with prednisone.
+• NSAIDs: Drugs like ibuprofen, aspirin, and other NSAIDs may increase the risk of stomach problems, such as ulcers or bleeding, when taken with prednisone.
 It’s important to use these medications with caution.

 Other treatments used for bronchitis

 There are several treatment options available for bronchitis that may be recommended alongside or in place of prednisone.
-Depending on the severity and type of bronchitis, healthcare providers might recommend a combination of medications and therapies to help manage symptoms.
+Depending on the severity and type of bronchitis, healthcare providers might recommend a combination of medications and treatments to help manage symptoms.

 Antibiotics